ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 You may want to consider setting `-Dratpack.publicAddress` to the public name of your application so that application redirects work as expected.
 See [`redirect()`](api/ratpack/handling/Context.html#redirect-java.lang.String-) for more details.

 Heroku assigns each application an ephemeral port number, made available by the `PORT` environment variable.
-The [`RatpackMain`](api/ratpack/launch/RatpackMain.html) entry point implicitly supports this environment variable if the `ratpack.port` system property is not set.
+Ratpack honors this environment variable by default if the `ratpack.port` system property is not set.
+This automatic configuration takes place through the [`ServerEnvironment`](api/ratpack/server/ServerEnvironment.html) as part of creating the server's [`Builder`](api/ratpack/server/ServerConfig.Builder.html).